company-oriented-project-group/imdb_sentiment_analysis/README.md

 4. **Access the Web Interface**:

-Open your web browser and navigate to http://localhost:5000 to start using the application
+Open your web browser and navigate to http://localhost:8050 to start using the application

 ## Usage

-The application provides some interesting statistics based on a subset of 500 film reviews obtained from IMDB.
+The application provides some interesting statistics based on a subset of 500 film reviews obtained from IMDb.
 Additionally, it offers a user-friendly and intuitive interface for analyzing film reviews.
 To analyze a text, simply input it into the provided text box and click the "Analyze" button.
 The system will then generate the sentiment analysis result.

 ## Data

-The project uses a dataset of film reviews for training and testing the model.
-You can find the dataset and its details in the data directory.
+The project uses a labeled dataset of film reviews for training and testing the model.

-## Model

-We have provided a pretrained model in the models directory.
-However, you can also train your own model using custom data.
-Details on how to train your model are available in the documentation.

 ## Results

-Our model has achieved an accuracy of over 90% on the test dataset.
+Our model has achieved an accuracy of over 80% on the test dataset.
 For more detailed evaluation metrics, refer to the documentation.

 ## Contributors